What you'll learn as a forensic investigation major at UW-Platteville

 Enrolling in one of our forensic investigation programs means you’ll network with professionals and develop career skills through the university’s nationally recognized internship program as you work in local, state, or national agencies and departments while earning credit.
 Our active student organizations and clubs give you ample opportunities to make friends and build your resume.
 You can also apply the principles from our forensic investigation courses, such as recognizing, documenting, collecting, and preserving physical evidence in simulated crime scenes at UW-Platteville’s Forensic Investigation Crime Scene House.

-Students who major in forensic investigation must choose an area of emphasis: Crime Scene or Laboratory.
+Students who major in forensic investigation must choose an area of emphasis: Crime Scene, Laboratory, or Medicolegal Death Investigation.
 We also offer a minor in forensic investigation.
 We encourage students to pursue majors and/or minors in science (e.g., biology, chemistry) to expand their skill sets.